E.P.I.C. | Plastic Pollution Emergency Response™

 0 CommentsComment on Facebook

-Last week, Ocean Legacy Foundation participated in the OceanLitter Programme Training and Workshop on marine plastic litter from sea-based sources hosted by the International Maritime Organization.
+Last week, Ocean Legacy Foundation participated in the OceanLitter Programme Training and Workshop on marine plastic litter from sea-based sources hosted by the International Maritime Organization in London, England.
 We joined global leaders, innovators, and practitioners committed to advancing solutions to marine pollution and ocean stewardship.

 Our team showcased the practical impact of our work across British Columbia and Canada, including large-scale shoreline cleanups, material recovery through the Ocean Plastic Depot Network, and the development of Legacy Plastic, our high-quality recycled plastic made from recovered marine debris.